Despite their popularity, roses have long been considered one of the higher-maintenance plants out there.

 What Diseases Of Roses Attack Knockout Roses?

-While a lot of common rose conditions remain unable to affect Knockouts, there are a few that have adapted and are now spreading throughout the Knockout Rose community.
+While many common rose conditions remain unable to affect Knockouts, a few have adapted and are now spreading throughout the Knockout Rose community.

 These diseases currently include black spot, rose mosaic, and rose rosette, but other common rose diseases may adapt in the future.